Ben Roethlisberger: Milledgeville, Georgia

-In interviews with the police on the night of the incident, the woman alleged that Roethlisberger, after inviting her and her friends to the V.I.P. area of the nightclub, encouraged them to take shots of alcohol before Anthony Barravecchio – an off-duty Coraopolis, Pennsylvania policeman, undercover DEA narcotics officer at Pittsburgh International Airport, and one of Roethlisberger's bodyguards – claimed he led her down a hallway and left.
-Witnesses, however, stated that Barravecchio "placed his hand" on the accuser's shoulder and applied "a little bit of pressure to guide her" t0 the restroom where she claims the assault took place, something Barravecchio's lawyer denies.

-After Barravecchio's purported departure, Roethlisberger allegedly approached, exposed himself, and despite the woman's protests, followed her into what turned out to be a bathroom when she tried to leave through the first door she saw.
-The woman claims Roethlisberger raped her and further alleged that friends of the woman attempted to intervene out of worry, but the second of Roethlisberger's bodyguards, Edward Joyner—an off-duty Pennsylvania State Trooper—avoided eye contact and said he did not know what they were talking about.
-The policemen claimed to "have no memory" of meeting the woman.
+According to the accuser, Roethlisberger invited her and her friends to the VIP area and encouraged them to take multiple shots of alcohol.
+She claimed that one of Roethlisberger's bodyguards, Coraopolis, Pennsylvania police officer and undercover DEA agent Anthony Barravecchio, led her down a hallway to the restroom and left.
+However, witnesses stated that Barravecchio placed his hand on her shoulder and gently guided her toward the restroom where the assault allegedly took place, a claim his lawyer denied.
+The woman said that once alone, Roethlisberger exposed himself, and despite her protests, followed her into the bathroom when she attempted to leave.
+She further alleged that her friends tried to intervene, but Roethlisberger's second bodyguard, Pennsylvania State Police Trooper Edward Joyner, ignored them and denied knowing what they were talking about.
+Both officers later claimed to have no memory of meeting the accuser.

-Milledgeville Police Sergeant Jerry Blash, who had posed for a photograph with Roethlisberger earlier in the evening, was the first officer to respond.
-Blash later admitted denigrating the accuser and never formally questioning Roethlisberger; he did speak to the NFL player and his off-duty police bodyguards at the Capital City club.

-In April 2010, district attorney Fred Bright announced that Roethlisberger would not be charged.
-Further, the accuser wrote to the D.A. through her lawyer expressing she no longer wanted to pursue criminal charges because the level of media attention would make a criminal trial too "intrusive" of a personal experience but stressed that she was not recanting her accusation.

-As a result of the unabridged details revealed in Bright's press conference Steelers president Art Rooney II was reported to be "furious".
-The owner of Pittsburgh-based PLB Sports, which marketed "Big Ben's Beef Jerky", terminated the company's five-year sponsorship of Roethlisberger, the first such action in the company's 14-year history.
-Jerry Blash resigned from the Milledgeville Police on April 15, 2010.
-Anthony Barravecchio was never disciplined, despite a local investigation where the Coraopolis Solicitor reviewed the 500-page Georgia Bureau of Investigation file on the matter; however, Barravecchio's interview with the GBI was not among those released by the agency.
-Ed Joyner was prohibited by the Pennsylvania State Troopers from continuing to work for Roethlisberger, and lost a grievance case seeking to overturn the decision.
+Milledgeville Police Sergeant Jerry Blash, who had posed for a photograph with Roethlisberger earlier in the evening, was the first to respond.
+He later admitted to denigrating the accuser and failed to formally question Roethlisberger.
+In April 2010, District Attorney Fred Bright announced that no charges would be filed.
+The accuser, through her attorney, said she no longer wished to pursue criminal charges due to the intense media scrutiny but emphasized that she was not recanting her allegation.
+Following the announcement, Steelers president Art Rooney II was reported to be "furious".
+Pittsburgh-based company PLB Sports terminated a sponsorship with Roethlisberger marketed "Big Ben's Beef Jerky".
+Blash resigned from the police force on April 15.
+Barravecchio faced no disciplinary action, although the Coraopolis Solicitor reviewed the 500-page Georgia Bureau of Investigation file.
+Barravecchio's interview with the GBI was not among the materials released.
+Joyner was barred from continuing to work for Roethlisberger and later lost a grievance case challenging that decision.